lupyuen/lupyuen.github.io/src/unicorn4.md

 # NuttX SysCall

-_Why is NuttX doing an Arm64 SysCall?_
+_Why is NuttX doing an Arm64 SysCall?
+Aren't SysCalls used by NuttX Apps?_

 Earlier we saw NuttX making an Arm64 SysCall, let's find out why.